JamesTran-MSFT/Java-Projects/README.md

-# Projects
+# Java Projects
-This is a repository for me to store all my projects.
+This is a repository for me to store all my  Java projects.

 Please feel free to view, use, or provide feedback on my projects.